In how many ways can you fit two of these yellow triangles together? Can you predict the number of ways two blue triangles can be fitted together?

-Can you fit the tangram pieces into the outline of Little Ming and Little Fung dancing?
+Can you fit the tangram pieces into the outline of Little Fung at the table?

 In each of the pictures the invitation is for you to: Count what you see.
 Identify how you think the pattern would continue.

-Can you fit the tangram pieces into the outlines of the lobster, yacht and cyclist?
+Can you fit the tangram pieces into the outline of this telephone?

-Can you fit the tangram pieces into the outline of the child walking home from school?
+Can you fit the tangram pieces into the outlines of the chairs?